HwWobbe/HwWobbe.github.io/README.md

 <hr>

-* Do commits of this page trigger increments?
-* Commits are either being given an incorrect Date or are not being accumulated.
 * consider making this a nodeJs *tid based instance, especially as my external *.tid store evolves
 * try uploading a TW5 file to repo ( as a first step )
 * try forking an existing TW